New in Men's Fashion this June 2022: Rimowa, Balenciaga and More

 Hermès

-These Electric goatskin suede sandals from Hermès strike the balance between comfort and elegance.
-Their thick soles feature a stylised H at the heel for a look both modern and dynamic
+An absolute must-have, these Electric goatskin suede sandals from Hermès strike the balance between comfort and elegance.
+Their thick soles feature a stylised H at the heel for a look both modern and dynamic.
+Perfect for a day where comfort is key, the Electric sandals will be a staple in any wardrobe — especially where men’s fashion is concerned.